HaslRepos/nd00333_AZMLND_C2/README.md

 ![diagram](images/01-architecture.png)

-1. *Authentication*:
-2. *Auto ML Model*:
+* *Authentication*: Prepare infrastructure enabling connection to Azure Machine Learning Studio
+* *AutoML Model*: Upload dataset, create compute cluster and configure an experiment with AutoML
-3. *Deploy the best model*:
+* *Deploy the best model*: Deploy the best model provided by AutoML to allow interaction via API service
-4. *Enable logging*:
+* *Enable logging*: Enable Application Insights
-5. *Consume model endpoints*:
+* *Consume model endpoints*: Interact with the model via API
-6. *Create and publish a pipeline*:
+* *Create and publish a pipeline*: Automate the workflow (Create Model - Deploy Model - Consume Model) with the SDK
-7. *Documentation*

-*TODO*: Provide an architectual diagram of the project and give an introduction of each step.
-An architectural diagram is an image that helps visualize the flow of operations from start to finish.
-In this case, it has to be related to the completed project, with its various stages that are critical to the overall flow.
-For example, one stage for managing models could be "using Automated ML to determine the best model".
+* *Documentation*: Document the model deployed

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screenshots required to demonstrate key steps.